 Abstract

-Growth differentiation factor-15 (GDF15) is known to increase in circulation during pregnancy and has been implicated in food intake, and weight loss, complications of pregnancy, and dysmetabolism.
-We used a Gdf15 knockout mouse model to assess the role of Gdf15 in body weight regulation and food intake during pregnancy.
+Growth differentiation factor-15 (GDF15) is known to increase in circulation during pregnancy and has been implicated in food intake and weight loss, complications of pregnancy, and dysmetabolism.
+We used a Gdf15 knockout mouse model (Gdf15-/- ) to assess the role of Gdf15 in body weight regulation and food intake, during pregnancy.
 We found that Gdf15-/- dams consumed a similar amount of food and gained similar amounts of weight during the course of pregnancy as their Gdf15+/+ counterparts.
 Insulin sensitivity on gestational day 16.5 was also comparable between dams.
-In the postnatal period, pups were of similar birthweight, litter size, and has similar survival rates in both genotypes.
+In the postnatal period, pups were of similar birthweight, litter size, and had similar survival rates in both genotypes.
 There were also no detectable differences in milk volume production, milk fat percentage, or in offspring postnatal body weights until day 14.5 of life.
 These data suggest that elimination of GDF15 is inessential for differences in food intake, weight gain, and dysmetabolism during pregnancy in a mouse model.
 Further research is warranted to evaluate the role of GDF15 in pregnancy, outside of its role in body weight and food intake regulation.

 Introduction

 Growth-like differentiation factor-15 (GDF15), a Transforming Growth Factor-ß superfamily member, placental derived growth factor, and cytokine, was discovered in 1997 and dubbed macrophage-inhibiting cytokine-1 (MIC-1) (Bootcov et al., 1997).
 Circulating levels of Gdf15 in adults vary based on sex, age, disease status, and physiological state.
-In a large sample from Scotland, they found that levels of circulating GDF15 increase with age in both men and women and tended to be higher in those who had cardiovascular disease, cancer, or diabetes (Welsh et al., 2022).
-GDF15 increases in response to many stressors including as cardiac injury (Kempf et al., 2006), cachexia of cancer (Suriben et al., 2020), mitochondrial stress (Ost et al., 2020), intense exercise (Klein et al., 2021), and most relevant to this work, during pregnancy (Andersson-Hall et al., 2021; Chen et al., 2016; Marjono et al., 2003; Sugulle et al., 2009; Welsh et al., 2022).
+A large sample study from Scotland, found that levels of circulating GDF15 increase with age in both men and women and tended to be higher in those who had cardiovascular disease, cancer, or diabetes (Welsh et al., 2022).
+GDF15 increases in response to many stressors including cardiac injury (Kempf et al., 2006), cachexia of cancer (Suriben et al., 2020), mitochondrial stress (Ost et al., 2020), intense exercise (Klein et al., 2021), and most relevant to this work, during pregnancy (Andersson-Hall et al., 2021; Chen et al., 2016; Marjono et al., 2003; Sugulle et al., 2009; Welsh et al., 2022).

-Preclinical work with knockout or knockdown models have highlighted the role of GDF15 in body weight regulation (Hsu et al., 2017, p.
+Preclinical work with knockout or knockdown models has highlighted the role of GDF15 in body weight regulation (Hsu et al., 2017, p.
 15), appetite (Tsai et al., 2019), and emesis (Borner et al., 2020).
 These models show that Gdf15 acts through the GFRAL receptor found in the area postrema of the brain.
 The effect of Gdf15 antagonism through antibodies or knockout on food intake depends on the diet the rodents are fed.
-When consuming a high fat, high sucrose diet food intake and body weight increases (Tran et al., 2018; Tsai et al., 2019); however, when consuming a chow diet, they remain similar to wildtype animals (Tran et al., 2018).
+When consuming a high fat-high sucrose diet, food intake and body weight increases (Tran et al., 2018; Tsai et al., 2019); however, when consuming a chow diet, they remain similar to wildtype animals (Tran et al., 2018).
 The role of GFRAL in body weight and food intake has been just a critical as Gdf15.
 One study discovered a positive association between GFRAL positive neurons and fat mass/body weight gain (Tsai et al., 2019).
-Interrupting GFRAL receptors in preclinical models don’t produce consistent results on weight and feeding.
+Interrupting GFRAL receptors in preclinical models does not produce consistent results on weight and feeding.
 One model showed ablating GFRAL in mice resulted in smaller mice at the beginning of the study that developed increased food intake and weight gain from eating a hyperpalatable diet (Mullican et al., 2017).
 Another noted no differences in food intake, weight accretion, or in size at the onset of the experiment (Yang et al., 2017).